benjaminbacon/ComputerGraphics2020/Week 06 - Class 11/README.md

   Animate your world with motion and color (and lighting if you wish).

+### KINECT V2

-### Check out and read up about the Kinect V2 add-on and how to install it on Mac and Windows: [ofxKinectV2](https://github.com/ofTheo/ofxKinectV2).
+Check out and read up about the Kinect V2 add-on and how to install it on Mac and Windows: [ofxKinectV2](https://github.com/ofTheo/ofxKinectV2).
 We are using th ```Kinect for X-Box (V2)``` Model 1520.
 We will dig deep into it next class.
 You can check out a Kinect V2 from the Media & Arts cage.

 ### Kinect V2 Tutorials